 The Sub-Fund may invest in financial derivative instruments, deposits at sight, money market funds, money market instruments and other deposits included under "#2 Other".
 Those instruments may be used by the Management Company to manage the liquidity of the portfolio, to increase exposure or to reduce any specific financial risk (for example: currency risk).

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
 No minimum environmental or social safeguards will be in place in relation to such assets.